'Like Hitler': Academic's wild view of Queen

 TV in Iran had been scant on detail about the Queen's passing.
 But on September 9, a discussion programme was held on the monarch's death.

-"The Queen of England is dead – and this is considered good news for the world's oppressed people," presenter Pejam Karimi said on the program.
+"The Queen of England is dead - and this is considered good news for the world's oppressed people," presenter Pejam Karimi said on the programme.

 "After 70 years on the throne, this queen has left a grade sheet full of crime, abomination, and filth."